yang0256/Project_Diabetes_Prediction/README.md

 The notebook starts with a brief introduction to the dataset and data preprocessing steps such as handling missing values, feature scaling, and splitting the data into training and testing sets.

+Next, the excercises have been completed: displot, boxplot, scatterplot

-Next, the excercise implemented various machine learning algorithms, including logistic regression, decision tree, random forest, support vector machine, and K-nearest neighbors, and compared their performance metrics, such as accuracy.
+Then, implemented various machine learning algorithms, including logistic regression, decision tree, random forest, and compared their performance metrics, such as accuracy.

 This project visualized the results compare the two ML models: Logistic Regression model and Random forest model.